voidash/blog/content/posts/2018/ac-dc.md

 ---
-title: "Ac Vs  Dc : which is more dangerous?"
+title: "AC Vs  DC : which is more dangerous?"
 date: 2018-12-29T00:00:00+05:45
 draft: false
 cover: